feihong/mobile-app-tutorial-old/camera/index.md

   <p>Inside MIT AI2 Companion (running on your phone), the app automatically refreshes when you make changes in App Inventor (in your browser).
 However, you sometimes want to refresh the state of your app without making any changes.
 The easiest way to do this is to go to the Designer interface, select any component, and toggle one of the checkboxes in the Properties sidebar.
 For example, in the Camera project, you could select <code>TakePictureButton</code>, click its Enabled checkbox, then click the checkbox again.</p>
 </div>

 Your program actually has a small bug right now.
-Refresh the app on the phone (that is, restore it to state where no picture is showing), and press the Share button.
+Refresh the app on the phone (that is, restore it to the state where no picture is showing), and press the Share button.
 What happens?

 <div class="exercise">
   <p>The <code>Sharing1.ShareFile</code> block can't do its work because the global variable <code>imageFile</code> doesn't have a reasonable value.
-To see what value <code>file</code> has before you take a picture, put a <code>Notifier1.ShowAlert[get global file]]</code> block inside of <code>ShareButton.Click</code>.</p>
+To see what value <code>imageFile</code> has before you take a picture, put a <code>Notifier1.ShowAlert[get global imageFile]]</code> block inside of <code>ShareButton.Click</code>.</p>
 </div>

-So, `imageFile` gets set to a somewhat weird value by default, but it doesn't have to be that way.
+So, `imageFile` gets set to the number `0` by default, but it doesn't have to be that way.
 You'll notice that the `initialize global file` block has an empty slot, so you can set the value yourself so that you know for certain what it is.

 <div class="exercise">
   <p>Initialize global variable <code>imageFile</code> with an empty <code>Text</code> block (one that has no value).
 Also add a block to <code>ShareButton.Click</code> that prevents sharing from happening if the value of <code>imageFile</code> is empty text.</p>

+  <p class="hint">At first, there doesn't seem to be an <code>≠</code> block, but if you drag the <code>=</code> block out you can use its dropdown to change it to an <code>≠</code> block.</p>
 </div>

 Run your app now to verify that no error message appears when you press the Share button before taking a picture.